 (a) The employee agrees in writing to the withholding; or

-(b) The employers files a report of the theft with the local law enforcement agency within 7 business days of seperation from employment, subject to the following conditions:
+(b) The employers files a report of the theft with the local law enforcement agency within 7 business days of separation from employment, subject to the following conditions:

 (i) If no charges are filed in a court of competent jurisdiction against the employee for the alleged theft within 30 days of the filing of the report with a local law enforcement agency, wages are due and payable upon the expiration of the 30-day waiting period.